pranavathreya/pranavathreya/README.md

 This github profile is a means for me to document and catalog my passion for these platforms and the design principles I've learnt that go into making them 'scalable, reliable and easy-to-use'.

 ## Inferences from the Evolution of Uber's Big Data Platform
+*This is a work in progress that I add to as I read through this blog multiple times: https://eng.uber.com/uber-big-data-platform/*

 ### With any Big Data Platform, Prioritize the Following
 - reliability (Low-latency, always-online)